jeffgreco13/filament-breezy/README.md

             Forms\Components\Checkbox::make('consent_to_terms')->label('I consent to the terms of service and privacy policy.')->required()
         ]);
     }

-    protected function getPreparedData($data): array
+    // Use this method to append your new data to the Model::create() method.
+Remember to make sure this column is fillable in your model. protected function getPreparedData($data): array
     {
         $preparedData = parent::getPreparedData($data);
         $preparedData['consent_to_terms'] = $data['consent_to_terms'];

         return $preparedData;
+    }

+    // Optionally, you can override the entire register() method to customize exactly what happens at registration public function register()
+    {
+        //
     }
 ...
 ```